-There is a separate policy and procedure outlining the federation's position on this.
+There is a separate policy and procedure outlining the school's position on this that can be found on the school office system, or from Sarah Duck or David Metcalfe.

 We will make ensure that sufficient staff are trained to support any pupil with a medical condition.